 Applicants must have a Bachelor of Arts degree with an art history major or equivalent course work.
 (At UW this includes 55 quarter-credits in art history covering a broad range of art history in a variety of cultural contexts, both western and nonwestern; a reasonable knowledge of at least one foreign language is also expected.)
 However, we invite applications from students with degrees in other fields who wish to pursue an advanced degree in art history; such students should have a strong background in art history in addition to their coursework in other fields.

 —Applicants must meet the Graduate School general admission requirements.

 —3.0 or B average in Art History courses

 Each year, the School of Art receives more than 60 applications for the MA and PhD programs in Art History.
 Applications are reviewed by a committee of Art History faculty members.
 Approximately 3-5 MA / PhD students are accepted each year.

-Papers produced for art history classes are generally the most useful evidence for reviewers of your written work.
+- Writing Sample: Papers produced for art history classes are generally the most useful evidence for reviewers of your written work.
 Other helpful submissions include art-history-related articles, catalogue essays, museum publications or other writing dealing with art-historical topics.
 If none of the above are available, submit samples of writing you feel would be most useful for those evaluating (a) your ability to express yourself clearly in writing, and (b) your ability to deal with subject matter relevant to art history.
 Writing samples should normally not exceed 50 pages in length; writing samples of 20-30 pages are most common.